Testlio/hype/content/post/lambda-getting-started.md

 ## AWS CloudFormation

-> Infrastructure as parameterised code that's declarative and flexible
+> Infrastructure as parameterised code, that's declarative and flexible

 While AWS allows configuring all of it's services by hand, either through the CLI, the numerous SDKs or the web console, it is often error-prone and tedious to do so.
 For example, documenting what specific setup a service needs, and then following that documentation every time a deployment occurs, takes far too much valuable engineering time.